 This article was originally published in May 2018 and was last updated in September 2021.
 Please contact us if you have specific questions regarding the information in this article.

-You may have heard that U.S. News & World Report’s Best Places to Live survey ranked Austin number one for the second year in a row.
-This should come as no surprise to the people who call Austin home and are able to enjoy all that our city has to offer.
+The U.S. News & World Report recently ranked Austin, Texas one of the Best Places to Live in the U.S. This should come as no surprise to the people who call Austin home and are able to enjoy all that our city has to offer.

 The survey uses a mix of economic and social data points to determine each city’s ranking, from a job market index comprised of unemployment rates and average salaries, to a quality of life index showing how satisfied residents are with their city.
 We feel it is Austin’s quality of life and desirability that continuously sets it apart from other cities, and wanted to take a closer look at exactly why Austin has become such a great place to live.

 |Austin Tops the Charts|